B-Maanasa/B-Maanasa/README.md

 - 👋 Hi, I’m @B-Maanasa
-- 👀 I’m interested in ...
-Learning how to code in different langages.
+- 👀 I’m interested in ... learning more about tech emerging on computers.
-- 🌱 I’m currently learning ...
-Java, web development, Python.
+- 🌱 I’m currently learning ...ML, NLP.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...padmamaanasab2@gmail.com

 <!---